uksrc-developers/PyProfQueue/ReadMe.md

 If the profiler being added needs to be used in order to execute the user provided bash script, then the function *define_run(profilefile: io.TextIOWrapper, bash_options: list, tmp_work_script: str)* should be defined in the script for the specific profiler.
-This function should write the needed command to use the profilerto the profiling file.
+This function should write the needed command to use the profiler to the profiling file.
 ___
 ___